20 Best Lakes in the US

 8. Lake Winnipesaukee, New Hampshire

-Head to New Hampshire's Lakes Regions at the edge of the White Mountains to see the largest lake in the US.
+Head to New Hampshire's Lakes Region at the edge of the White Mountains to see the largest lake in the US.
 Lake Winnipesaukee is around 21 miles long and varies from one to nine miles in width depending on what part of the shoreline you are at.

-There are a number of beaches on Lake Winnipeasaukee and in summer, swimming is popular.
+There are a number of beaches on Lake Winnipesaukee and in summer, swimming is popular.
 Head to Ellacoya State Park for a long, sandy swimming area with changing rooms.
 There are also campsites here.
 You can also drive around the entire lake on an 80-mile loop road.
 The drive takes a while, but it lets you experience all the different regions.